She Loves Biscotti

 How to store

-For long term storage, consider placing them in the fridge for up to 6 months or freezing them for up to one year.
+Consider placing them in the fridge for up to 6 months or freezing them for up to one year for long-term storage.

-As all nuts and seeds contain oil, they can easily go rancid if not stored properly.
+All nuts and seeds contain oil, so they can easily go rancid if not stored properly.
 Please note that depending on the freshness of the hazelnuts, these storage periods are only estimates.

 Tips